greg0x/zforge/README.md

   - Zaino: Official releases when available
   - Zallet: Official releases when available
 - Or build from stable release tags yourself

-If you're testing or developing, the pre-built images from this repository provide a convenient way to quickly spin up the full Z3 stack.

 ## Prerequisites